 - Final Evaluation Report on the CNWL FIS Project

-- Staff Disability Equality Group – is currently re-forming after a break in order to attract a wider range of disability representation.
+- Disabled Employees Network – is currently re-forming after a break in order to attract a wider range of disability representation

-- Lesbian, Gay, Bisexual and Transgender Staff Network – has recently established an Advice, Information and Support Service for LGBT staff.
+- Lesbian, Gay, Bisexual and Transgender Staff Network (LGBT+) – has recently established an Advice, Information and Support Service for LGBT+ staff

 - Equality, Diversity and Human Rights Policy (Employment)